gonfva/gonfva.github.io/content/en/blog/2023-11-12-low-background-steel-ai.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The author asked GPT-3 in 2022, an evaluation question.
 GPT-3 gave an incorrect answer.
 So the question was added to a site where questions to evaluate LLM (AI models) are compiled.
-And other models started giving incorrect answers that same question.
+And other models started giving incorrect answers to that same question.

 Those answers were posted to Gist(Github).
 Google crawled them.